ubicloud/ubidon/slides.md

 - This makes no-individual-VM-firewalls usable

 ???

-- Subnet & Firewall ideas in general:
+- The most important organizing objects in Ubicloud are Subnets, and Firewalls.
-  - Firewall entities allow factoring/reuse of rule sets
+- Firewall entities allow composition of rule sets, such as "port 22 from internet" for SSH but also "https for a web server"
-  - Firewalls are conventional, being additive lists of allow-rules.
-  - But subnets are less conventional:
 - Subnets apply zero or more firewalls uniformly to every VM inside
 - There is no per-VM firewall!
-- Seen in the table are exact identifiers seen in the provision script.
+- Seen in the table are the firewalls and subnets I chose for Mastodon
   - You can see every subnet lets me use SSH for this demo
   - sidekiq *only* listens on SSH for the demo...
-  - But only some allow HTTP...
+  - But `web` and `streaming` allow HTTPS...
   - Valkey has its own firewall rule.
 It contains references to all the application subnets...and *not* the Internet.
-- Ubicloud's design theory: subnets, being *contiguous* IP address space is deeply related to how firewalls work...
+- Ubicloud's design theory is subnets, being *contiguous* IP address space is deeply related to how firewalls work...
   - how efficient they are
-  - what quotas we must impose
+  - what quotas we must impose on their complexity
 - Other firewall management approaches that explode into many non-contiguous addresses impose abstraction leaks to the customer in performance, cost, and quota complexity.
-- In exchange, we try to make subnets easy to create and connect together to build your apps, and de-emphasize one-off firewall rules on VMs that are in mixed company in one address space.
+- In exchange, we try to make subnets easy to create and connect together, even if a subnet has a single VM sometimes.
-- We're working on making this conceit work great for our managed services and third party managed services, because if you ever offered a managed service where the customer base cared about firewalls on the big platforms, you know how troublesome this can be!
-- Under the hood: all inter-subnet traffic is dual-stacked with IPv6 and IPv4, and encrypted, since we are often working on networks of varying security and physical robustness.
+- Under the hood: all inter-subnet traffic is dual-stacked with IPv6 and IPv4, and encrypted.
-- Aside on encryption: all disks are likewise encrypted.

 ---